zhangynnancy/Leporid_DLR2/README.md

 # LEPORID_DLR2
 This is our implementation for the paper:

 >Yinan Zhang, Boyang Li, Yong Liu, Hao Wang and Chunyan Miao (2020).
 Initialization Matters: Regularizing Manifold-informed Initialization for Neural Recommendation Systems.
-Accepeted by SIGKDD 2021.
+Accepeted by KDD 2021.

 ## Introduction